Support

 HB 1298 SB 894 Third-Party Litigation Financing - Licensing and Regulation Del.
 Andre Johnson (34A-D)

 Prohibiting a certain litigation financier from providing certain litigation financing unless licensed under the Maryland Consumer Loan Law or provisions of law relating to installment loans; providing that litigation financing shall be considered a loan for certain purposes; requiring a certain disclosure of a litigation financing contract in certain civil actions; and providing that certain information is a permissible subject of discovery in certain civil actions.
-Economic Matters Support
+Economic Matters Civil Liability - Support

 In the House - Hearing 3/03 at 1:00 p.m.
 (2/18)